Bfgeshka/awesome-c/README.md

 # Awesome C #

 A curated list of C good stuff.
+Contributions are welcome.

 **An important note:** first and foremost linked resources are for C, therefore C++ is an afterthought.